crazymanish/fastlane-plugin-csv_translation/README.md

 This plugin opens up an opportunity to automate reading from/writing of any `CSV` file with [`fastlane`](https://fastlane.tools).

 ## CSV file (Example)
-`CSV` file must have locale headers, and can have one identifier header. i.e Below CSV supports `"en-US","nl-NL","de-DE","fr-FR","it","es-ES","pt-PT","da","sv","no","zh-Hans","zh-Hant"` and `Ticket` column is the unique identifier column which later will be useful to a delete CSV row
+`CSV` file must have locale headers, and can have one identifier header. i.e Below CSV supports `en-US, nl-NL, de-DE, fr-FR, it, es-ES, pt-PT, da, sv, no, zh-Hans, zh-Hant` and `Ticket` column is the unique identifier column which later will be useful to a delete CSV row

 <img width="1476" alt="Example CSV" src="https://user-images.githubusercontent.com/5364500/81500222-fe912780-92d0-11ea-87a7-952a78b5cdf7.png">